maru-labo/doodle/examples/tensorflow_js_simple/README.md

 # Doodle Recognition PWA with TensorFlow.js

-This is an example [PWA](https://en.wikipedia.org/wiki/Progressive_Web_Apps) that uses [TensorFlow.js](https://js.tensorflow.org/) and performs Doodle recognition.
+This is an example [PWA](https://en.wikipedia.org/wiki/Progressive_Web_Apps) that uses [TensorFlow.js](https://js.tensorflow.org/) and performs doodle recognition.

 It loads a pre-trained CNN model that was pre-converted to TensorFlow.js format by [tfjs-converter](https://github.com/tensorflow/tfjs-converter).